 As with any other party, figuring out what to do will be top of the agenda.
 The choices you make are ultimately dependent on the groom’s personality, how well you know them, and their idea of fun.

-If you are running short of ideas, here are sixteen suggestions to help matters along.
+If you are running short of ideas, here are seventeen inexpensive suggestions for bachelor parties to help matters along.

 1. A Ballgame

 Whatever his favorite sport is, a ballgame where the groom gets to sit front and center is likely to be fondly remembered.
 You can sweeten the deal by getting his customized team jersey beforehand to wear on that day.
 This will require some pre-planning as ballgames follow set schedules.
 Therefore, as soon as a wedding date is announced, start thinking about this immediately.
-Don't worry if this doesn't work out, as there are plenty of other suggestions.
+Don't worry if this doesn't work out, as there are plenty of other suggestions for bachelor party plans.

 2. Host a Food Bonanza

 Let’s be honest: good food and drinks are everyone’s cup of tea.
 How about creating a stag night around this.
 Do not go for the usual catered shindig, however.
 Instead, plan for a cookout.
 All guests need to come ready with their best cooking skills.
 You can provide different ingredients for starters, main course, desserts, and drinks and let everyone work their magic.
 You can also choose to simplify the menu and so barbeque, hotdogs, burgers and so on.
+It's easy to save a few bucks by not opting for steak if feeding a large group.
 This would be great in pleasant weather as you can cook and eat outdoors.